runxel/rhino-secrets/README.md

 ### Get the ZBuffer
 With `_ShowZBuffer` you can view a z-buffer output in your viewport.
 Use the command again to exit the view.
 Sadly there is currently no way to set a custom render distance – it will be calculated automatically based on the geometry in your scene.
 ![zbuffer picture](/img/zbuffer.png)

+### Render mesh
+Sometimes it might be necessary to see the render mesh of an object.
+You could achieve this by typing in `_ShowRenderMesh`, but a better way is the command `_ToggleRenderMesh`.
+This way you can use the same command for showing and hiding the render mesh.
+Both commands are not available by menu or toolbar, so it might be helpful to create it.

 ### View it like it's 1999
 Because you want it. `_GradientView`